Stuff I've learned along the way

 There are a few cases (in general) where DirectorySearcher

-will gives you values in a different format than DirectoryEntry
+will give you values in a different format than DirectoryEntry

 .
 This is one of those cases.
 In fact, DirectorySearcher